JoosepAlviste/dotfiles/README.md

 `~/.zinit/plugins/pyenv---pyenv/versions/`.
 This means that if you delete the `~/.zinit/plugins/` folder for whatever reason (debugging, etc.), then your Pyenv virtualenvs would also be destroyed (this is bad).
-So, it might make sense to symlink the versions folder so some other folder.
-For example, something like this: `rm -rf ~/.zinit/plugins/pyenv---pyenv/versions && ln -s ~/.pyenv/versions ~/.zinit/plugins/pyenv---pyenv/versions`.
+So, it might make sense to symlink the versions folder to some other folder.
+For example, something like this: `rm -rf ~/.zinit/plugins/pyenv---pyenv/versions && ln -s ~/.config/pyenv/versions ~/.zinit/plugins/pyenv---pyenv/versions`.

 Neovim plugins require that there's a virtualenv with the `neovim` package installed.
 Create a Pyenv virtualenv `neovim3` from Python 3 and `neovim2` from